 How are we doing?

-I think it’s smart for any organization to have a critical look at what the customer is experiencing with your brand.
+If you want to know what customer experience management is, it’s smart for any organization to have a critical look at what the customer is experiencing with their brand.
 How far are we in terms of customer experience maturity?
-And what should we actually do to optimize this experience?
+What should we actually do to optimize this experience?
 Customer Experience Management (CEM) is the perfect tool to answer these questions and to manage everything accordingly.

-Gartner distinguishes five stages of ‘maturity’ in its CEM Maturity Model: Initial, Development, Definition, Managed and Optimised.
+Gartner distinguishes five stages of ‘maturity’ in its CEM Maturity Model: Initial, Development, Definition, Managed, and Optimized.